gaberrini/raspberry-cam/README.md

 # Running server

+In this section you can find the instructions to run the server and configure it.

 ## Environment variables

 * **FLASK_ENV** affect the running mode, if nothing is defined by default will be **production**, you can also define with the value of **development**.
+* **SERVER_HOST** configure the host when running the server, default value is `0.0.0.0`
+* **SERVER_PORT** configure the port when running the server, default value is `8080`

 ## Steps to run server

 The code comes with scripts to run that will help to setup the system for the server and run it.

-All the scripts must be run from the parent directory
+**All the scripts must be run from the parent directory**

 `./`

-When trying to run the scripts might be possible that they don't have execution rights, you can add them to all the scripts with the following command
+**When trying to run the scripts might be possible that they don't have execution rights, you can add them to all the scripts with the following command**

 `chmod +x ./scripts/*`